Get stronger at home - 6 of the best dumbbells for women, tested by a fitness instructor

 Weight range: 1 to 10kg on a single plate

-Over the last three weeks, I've swapped my gym workouts for Pilates and strength training on my yoga mat at home using a variety of workout apps.
-While I've been using all the dumbbells in this guide, I've gone back to the Les Mills Weight Plates so many times.
+Recently, I spent some time out of the gym and on my yoga mat with some of the best workout apps.
+While I've been using all the dumbbells in this guide in that process, I've gone back to the Les Mills Weight Plates so many times.
+They are certainly the most versatile on the list.

-The versatility is what makes these unique dumbbells a winner in my eyes.
 The shape means you can hold them in at least five different ways, making them suitable for all kinds of single and double-hand movements that a regular dumbbell wouldn't allow for, as well as the basics like curls and presses.
-They also feel premium and are the perfect size to flow in-line with the body, so I found I could use them as much for Pilates and cardio workouts as for regular strength training.
-The flat shape also makes them much easier to store than regular dumbbells.
+They feel premium and are the perfect size to flow in line with the body.
+I found I could use them as much for Pilates and cardio workouts as for regular resistance training.
+The flat shape also makes them easier to store than regular dumbbells, which I find I have to put under my sofa to keep them out of sight.

-The Les Mills Weight Plates are made to attach to the brand's SmartBar as well, so you can turn your dumbbells into a barbell with ease, which is a great choice if you're looking to do strength training at home in the long-term and make serious progress.
+The Les Mills Weight Plates are made to attach to the brand's SmartBar as well, so you can turn your dumbbells into a barbell with ease, which is a great choice if you're looking to train at home in the long term and make serious progress.

 The only downside is the price.
 These dumbbells are costly to buy individually, so I'd recommend bundling them up with the Barbell Set, for instance.
-It costs more but I feel it's better value for money.
+It costs more, but I feel it's better value for money overall.

 Pros